 - c.
 Use a UNIX text editor to open the avagent.cmd file. - d.
-Add the following flag on a separate line at the end of the file:
+Add the following flag on a separate line at the end of the file: --addr-family=6 - e.

-'''

---addr-family=6

-'''

-- e.
 Save the changes. - f.
 Return to the first command shell session. - 11.
-Type the hostname or DNS alias and press Enter.

-The client registration and activation script starts and prompts you to specify the Administrator server address.

-12. Type the DNS name or IP address for the Avamar server and press Enter.
+Type the hostname or DNS alias and press Enter. - The client registration and activation script starts and prompts you to specify the Administrator server address. - 12.
+Type the DNS name or IP address for the Avamar server and press Enter.
+The output prompts you to specify the Avamar domain for the client.

-13. Type the domain name and press Enter.

-The output prompts you to specify whether to install Avamar in another service group.

-- 14. Type $\mathbf{n}$ and press Enter.

-- 15. Log in to the passive node as root.

-- 16. Install the Avamar Cluster Client for Solaris software by typing the following command:
+- 13. Type the domain name and press Enter. - The output prompts you to specify whether to install Avamar in another service group. - 14.
+Type ${\bf n}$ and press ${\bf Enter}.$ - 15.
+Log in to the passive node as root. - 16.
+Install the Avamar Cluster Client for Solaris software by typing the following command: